 Chest X-ray films of an 88-year-old man with Adams-Stokes syndrome and pulmonary congestion.
 (Left) Extensive left-sided atelectasis.
 (Right) Atelectasis was resolved after treatment with the Hayek RTX.

+There are 3 different Ventilation modes available on the Hayek RTX.
 There are 2 modes which are triggered by the patient’s respiratory effort, whare are “Respiratory Triggered” and “Respiratory Synchronized”.
 These modes can be used as pressure support modes and an aid to weaning.

 This mode provides full control over the patient’s respiration